esnet/gdg/website/content/docs/gdg/getting_started.md

         |       └─ Infrastructure
         |          └── aws-ecs.json
 ```
-You can execute `./bin/gdg backup dash export` to upload the local dashboards to your Grafana.
+You can execute `./bin/gdg backup dash upload` to upload the local dashboards to your Grafana.
 Afterwards, you can try running `./bin/gdg dash list` in order to confirm that your dashboards were uploaded successfully.